UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 * Independent component analysis uncovers the landscape of the bladder tumor transcriptome and reveals insights into luminal and basal subtypes [@Biton2014]
 * Elucidating the altered transcriptional programs in breast cancer using independent component analysis [@Teschendorff2007]
-* Principal Manifolds for Data Visualisation and Dimension Reduction [@Gorban2008]
+* Principal Manifolds for Data Visualization and Dimension Reduction [@Gorban2008]
 * Independent component analysis of microarray data in the study of endometrial cancer [@Saidi2004]
 * Blind source separation methods for deconvolution of complex signals in cancer biology [@Zinovyev2013]
 * Determining the optimal number of independent components for reproducible transcriptomic data analysis [@Kairov2017]